Ummemahanoor46/PCFRAMEWORK2/README.md

 # RUN OPTIONS
 1. Clone the project
-2. To run in parallel use command: mvn clean verify -Denv=qa -Dbrowser=chrome -Dcucumber.filter.tags="@smoke"
+2. To run in parallel use command: mvn verify -Denv=qa -Dbrowser=chrome -Dcucumber.filter.tags="@smoke"
 3. To run in single use flag -Dthreads=single; mvn clean verify -Dthreads=single
 4. To exclude a specific tag use 'not' with tag name i.e. mvn clean verify -Denv=qa -Dbrowser=chrome -Dcucumber.filter.tags="not @ignore"
 5. To post results to JIRA use flag -DPostResultsToJira=true